adyen-examples/openapi-generator-postman-v2/README.md

 ## Overview
 Implementation of the OpenAPI generator for Postman format v2.1.

-From an OpenAPI file it generates a Postman collection in the Postman V2 json format.
+From an OpenAPI file it generates a Postman collection in the Postman V2 JSON format.

 See the available [options](#config-options) to customise the generation.